 And if we befriend that concern, taking on board the truths behind it, our mind becomes a uh more pleasant place to spend time.

 Want to download the free worksheets on actually working through these Imposter Worries?
-Grab the free mapping workbook bundle to make progress on your personal quest, one step at a time.
 You’ll also get monthly email updates and special list-only offers.
 Click here to sign up for the Managing Imposter Worries Worksheets!

 This post was originally published on Her Hustle.
 It’s been refreshed and re-shared here for your enjoyment, with a link to it’s new companion worksheet.